 Step 4: Measure Your ResultsOnce you’ve sent your campaign, you can navigate to the “Reporting” tab to measure your results.
 This allows you to track the success of your email landing pages through Constant Contact’s real-time reporting tools and analytics.
 You can find out when and where people are opening, reading, clicking, and forwarding your email, who they are, and whether they’re on a desktop or mobile device.
 These insights can then help you tweak your marketing campaign and optimize your landing page template to improve your results next time around.

 Who Should Create Landing Pages with Constant Contact?The biggest drawback to using Constant Contact is that every feature is specifically designed to be integrated with its email marketing campaigns.
 If you’re interested in creating landing pages that aren’t necessarily linked to an email marketing campaign—a landing page to link to from your social media pages, for instance—you’re better off with a platform like Wix or GetResponse, which you can use to create any type of landing page.
 Unfortunately, there is no free account option.
 However, if you’re currently located in the U.S. you can get a 60-day free trial, no credit card number required—but keep in mind that this trial period comes with significant service limitations.
 Users in other countries get their first month free when signing up for the service.
 Your account will be fully functional during this free month, but you do have to enter your credit card details to sign up.
 Generally speaking, Constant Contact makes it easy to produce gorgeous yet practical email landing pages.
 However, due to the platform’s various restrictions, it’s probably best suited for email marketing beginners, startups, and small businesses who are just beginning to grow their email lists.
-If your business is already well-established and you’ve been engaging in email marketing for quite some time, you might want to consider purchasing the Email or Email Plus account.
-Alternatively, you may be better off choosing a service that specializes in different types of landing pages.
+If your business has already gained a solid footing and you have been actively involved in email marketing for an extended period, you might find it worthwhile to contemplate acquiring the Email or Email Plus account.
+Conversely, opting for a service that specializes in diverse varieties of landing pages could also be a more suitable choice.
 Constant Contact claims that for every $1 spent on your email marketing campaign using the platform, you will gain an average ROI of $38.
 That is pretty tempting, but it’s ultimately up to you to decide on the best path to reach your marketing goals.